 Read about the Fitness Studio Automation to Track Running Activity

 These compact devices are equipped with sensors and connected to smartphones.
-Thanks to mobile app developers that have designed a great number of user-friendly solutions, people can easily view and manage collected data on their mobile phones.
+Thanks to mobile app developers who have designed a great number of user-friendly solutions, people can easily view and manage collected data on their mobile phones.
 Most likely, you’re one of those who benefit from such apps daily.

 Smart Health Watches